UTSCCSCC01/finalprojects22-cyclist/README.md

 There is no need to install MongoDB.
 Please follow [install npm](https://phoenixnap.com/kb/install-node-js-npm-on-windows) to install npm.

-Basic step to install npm:
+Basic steps to install npm:
-1. Go to [npm downlopad](https://nodejs.org/en/download/) to download npm.
+1. Go to [npm download](https://nodejs.org/en/download/) to download npm.
 2. The system will ask if you want to run the software – click Run.
 3. You will be welcomed to the Node.js Setup Wizard – click Next.
 4. On the next screen, review the license agreement.
 Click Next if you agree to the terms and install the software.